 Bulbs and bulblike plants, Perennials

-Grows clumps of 9-in. long, strap shaped leaves with foot-tall stems, each with a single (occasionally two) white flower with six green-tipped segments.
-Flourishes in areas with definite winter cold; generally unsuccessful where temperatures remain above 20°F/–7°C. Leaves 9 in. long.
+Grows clumps of 9-in.-long, strap-shaped leaves with foot-tall stems, each with a single (occasionally two) white flower with six green-tipped segments.
+Flourishes in areas with definite winter cold; is generally unsuccessful where temperatures remain above 20°F/–7°C. Leaves are 9 in. long.
 In earliest spring, each foot-long stem bears a single large white flower (occasionally two).

 From eastern North America.
 Grows to 1–1 1/2 ft. tall and 1 ft. wide.
 Foliage is bronze when new...

 This deciduous shrub is native to eastern North America.
 Unlike most hollies, it will thrive in boggy ...